ttrefoni/DPHPT/README.md

 ## Part Three: Initialize and Execute
+This part be done on a local machine or on a seperate remote machine from the large instances in which the models will be trained.

 ### A: Set up Shell Script
 Adjust the following lines in the included shell script [auto_docker_server_new_wait.sh](auto_docker_server_new_wait.sh) to reflect your .pem file to access those servers and the ip adress of your servers.